transparencyint/CGIP/documentation/architecture-frontend.md

 # Architecture

-## Overall

-## Conventions
+## File Conventions

-To make the code as modular and as organized as possible, each "class" is kept in an own file and wrapped as an own module.
+To make the code as modular and as organised as possible, each "class" is kept in an own file and wrapped as an own module.
 This also prevents unneeded code to be shared in the shared-namespace of the application.
-Classnames are to be written in camelCase and file names with underscores as separators e.g. the class `HomeView` would reside in a file called `home_view.js`.
+Classnames have to be written in camelCase and file names with underscores as separators e.g. the class `HomeView` would reside in a file called `home_view.js`.

 To use a certain class inside another class we simply require them as shown in the example above.

 	var BaseClass = require('path/to/base_class');

 	module.exports = BaseClass.extend({
 		// add your class definition in here
 	});

 The part in `module.exports` is then shareable with other files.
-THis is also where all our class-logic will go into. `BaseClass.extend` means that we're extending another class, which means sth. like deriving from that class.
+This is also where all our class-logic will go into. `BaseClass.extend` means that we're extending another class, which means sth. like deriving from that class.

 ## Backbone 101